developer328/stm32_hal_nrf24_library/README.md

     nrf24_auto_retr_delay(0);

-    Can be set from 0 to 15.
+    //Can be set from 0 to 15.